 Most likely, your municipality's building code regulates the plumbing-related aspects of the outdoor shower installation.
 Any new plumbing installation usually requires a permit.

 Shower drainage may also be regulated.
 Some communities may allow your outdoor shower to drain through wood deck boards and into a gravel drain bed.
 In other areas, outdoor showers are not approved to drain into the ground or into storm drainage systems and must be connected to the home's waste system.
 Not only that, but a sloped shower pan with built-up lips similar to those found in interior applications must be used, for the drainage to properly flow into the waste system.

 When to Build Your Outdoor Shower

 As might be expected, building an outdoor shower involves an extensive amount of outdoor time.
-So, in the interests of comfort, you may want to wait until warmer months before building.
+So, in the interest of comfort, you may want to wait until warmer months before building.
 But plumbing an outdoor shower does involve some indoor work, too, and this can be done at any time of the year.
-Working on the indoor part during cold months is a good way to get a headstart on the project for spring.
+Working on the indoor part during cold months is a good way to get a head start on the project for spring.

 - Circular saw

 - Cordless drill, drill bits, and driver bits